-3.10.9 EROSION & SEDIMENTATION CONTROL
+3.10.8 EROSION & SEDIMENTATION CONTROL

-The Contractor must take appropriate on-going and active measures to prevent erosion resulting from his own construction activities and operations as well as storm water control measures to the satisfaction of the ECO.
-During construction the Contractor must protect areas susceptible to erosion by installing all the necessary temporary and permanent drainage works as soon as possible.
+The Contractor must take appropriate on-going and active measures to prevent erosion resulting from his own maintenance activities and operations as well as storm water control measures to the satisfaction of the ECO.
+During maintenance works the Contractor must protect areas susceptible to erosion by installing all the necessary temporary and permanent drainage works as soon as possible.